 Our music team is led by Richard Jeffrey-Gray who leads a busy life composing, conducting and recording music for film, stage and broadcast as well as making music for the people of the Clifton Diocese.

-He says that the music at Clifton perfectly mirrors his approach to music he makes for the media: in whatever style it may be (serious, jazz, Latin etc.) it doesn’t matter as long as it is well done and gets the message across.
+He says that the music at Clifton mirrors his approach to other music he makes: the style of it doesn’t matter as long as it is well crafted and performed, gets the message across and lifts the spirit.

-That’s why, as a musician successful at reaching people commercially, he is so pleased to have been able to form a strongly talented team of people – professionals and volunteers – who serve the people of the Church with such dedication and skill.
+That’s why, as a musician successful at reaching people commercially, he is so pleased to lead a strongly talented team of people to serve the Clifton Diocese.

 Choirs at Clifton

 The Catholic belief is that the assembly when they gather for worship are the principal ministers in serving God when they come together to worship – this brings a different aspect to the worship at Clifton.
 The building itself speaks of this – of a thousand people nobody is more than forty feet from the altar with an unobstructed view.

 This brings a rare and exciting dynamic to the music in our worship.
 The choirs are there to lead the assembly in prayer through music.
 The musical heritage of the Church cannot be ignored in all of this, of course.
 In fact, compared to musicians who only do concert performances of our musical heritage, we could be said to be putting music in its place.